Nurse Educator Career Options

 GMercyU: Your Pathway to Success

 Launch your career as a nurse educator with one of the most trusted nursing schools in the region – Gwynedd Mercy University.
 Begin with our BSN program and then earn a Master of Science in Nursing – Nurse Educator (MSN) degree.
-Or, pursue one of GMercyU's nurse practitioner programs offered in a flexible format that fits your demanding schedule.
 Contact us today to learn more or to begin your application!